-If you're a fan of PC gaming and glowing alien heads, then it's very likely you're familiar with Alienware’s range of luminescent gaming behemoths.
+If you're a fan of PC gaming and glowing alien heads, then you're more than likely familiar with Alienware’s range of luminescent gaming behemoths.

-The company recently unveiled its latest range of portable gaming laptops, and they're big, expensive and powerful enough to blow your mind no matter where you are*.
+Recently the company has recently unveiled its latest range of portable gaming laptops.
+They're big.
+They're expensive.
+And they're powerful enough to blow your mind no matter where you are*.